The Global Respect Act would provide a means to prevent individuals who violate the human rights of LGBTQ+ people from entry into the United States.

 The Global Respect Act would provide a means to prevent individuals who violate the human rights of LGBTQ+ people from entry into the United States.
 The bill would:

-The bipartisan Global Respect Act was reintroduced in the 118th
+The Global Respect Act has not yet been reintroduced in the 119th Congress.

 For more information, please contact legislation@hrc.org.
 Read about other federal legislation pertinent to the LGBTQ+ community here.